-The business of the Company is cyclical due to: (i) the nature of electricity, which cannot be stored; and (ii) the nature of wind and run-of-river hydroelectric resources, which fluctuate based on both seasonal patterns and annual weather variation.
+The business of the Company is cyclical due to: (i) the nature of electricity, which cannot be stored; and (ii) the nature of wind, solar and run-of-river hydroelectric resources, which fluctuate based on both seasonal patterns and annual weather variation.

-Typically, run-of-river hydroelectric facilities generate most of their electricity and revenues during the spring and summer months when the melting snow starts feeding the watersheds and the rivers.
+Typically, run-of-river hydroelectric facilities and solar facilities generate most of their electricity and revenues during the spring and summer months when the melting snow starts feeding the watersheds and the rivers and the sun is at its highest peak.
 Inversely, wind speeds are historically greater during the cold winter months when the air density is at its peak.
 The Company's strategy of technological and geographical diversification reduces the Company's exposure to the variations of any one natural resource in any one region.
 Since the Company's operations are presently based mainly on power generation from wind, its financial results in any one quarter may not, however, be representative of all quarters.
 See "Risk Factors".